xogroup/values/README.md

 Further validation that we were onto a good thing came when, independent of our efforts, our company's Executive team identified the need to establish company wide values.

-We decided to continue our efforts in parallel, and at the end of it compare our results with those of the broader company, with 1 of 3 eventual outcomes:
+We decided to continue our efforts in parallel, and once completed, compare our results with those of the broader company, with 1 of 3 eventual outcomes:

 1. Combine our values with those of the company
 2. Scrap ours altogether